 The CMI research shows that the five most desired behaviors middle managers seek from top management are:

+As a way to improve your top management’s relationship with middle managers, organize for them to brief middle managers on relevant issues.
 You can arrange updates from top management to middle managers by setting up an exclusive app like Slack, a management intranet channel, or similar.
 This could be used to quickly communicate corporate news and management information.
 Ensure content is regularly updated to maintain the interest of the target audience.

 The concept of Management By Walking Around (MBWA) has been around for decades, and is still one of the most effective ways for senior management to keep in touch with what’s happening at grass roots level.
 Find recent data on the continuing value of MBWA and keep pushing it.
 It is a spontaneous act that may bring spontaneous responses from employees.
 It gives you the opportunity to see them in action and learn more directly what they do each day.
 On a more serious note, it is a way of checking on employee productivity with a surprise visit.